Particular/docs.particular.net/nservicebus/hosting/publishing-from-web-applications.md

 ## Load Balancing

 Typically, web applications will be scaled out with a network load balancer either to handle large amounts of traffic, or for high availability, or both.
-This is further complicated by elastic cloud scenarios, where additional instances of a web role can be provisioned and later removed, either manually or automatically, to keep up with a changing amount of load.
+In elastic cloud scenarios, additional instances of a web role can be provisioned and later removed, either manually or automatically, to keep up with a changing amount of load.
+In either case, this constitutes multiple *physical* processes that could potentially publish an event.

-An important distinction of an event is that it is published from a single logical sender, and processed by one or more logical receivers.
+An important distinction of an event is that it is published from a single *logical* sender, and processed by one or more logical receivers.
 It's important not to confuse this with the physical deployment of code to multiple processes.
 In the case of a scaled-out web application, the individual web application instances are physical deployments; all of these together can act as a single logical publisher of events.

 In order to make this work for storage-driven transports (MSMQ, SQL, Azure Storage Queues), the nature of publishing means that all physical endpoints must share the same subscription storage.
-This is probably not all that difficult commonly one centralized subscription storage database for the entire system.
+Normally one centralized subscription storage database is used for an entire system, so this isn't a difficult requirement to meet.

-> **Note about Azure Service Bus**: Prior to Version 6.0, the Azure Service Bus transport did not offer native publish/subscribe capability, and used storage-driven publishing instead.

-Although this speaks specifically web applications, it's worth noting that the same applies to scaled-out service endpoints.
+Although this speaks specifically to web applications, it's worth noting that the same applies to scaled-out service endpoints.

 ## Storage-driven Transport Topology